damian99dev/AnimalBots-Rescue/README.md

 ![image](https://github.com/user-attachments/assets/12234eae-3916-4c2a-b489-c6f9c902fa85)

-In this journey, your objective is to stop the evil enterprise from continuing their harmful production practices, as they damage the environment, animals, and plants around us!
+In this journey, your objective is to stop the evil enterprise from continuing their harmful production practices, as they damage the environment, animals, and plants around us!!

 ## Running

 * $ pip install -r requirements.txt